Information system: Six components

 Data is the bridge between hardware and people.
 This means that the data we collect is only data until we involve people.
-At that point, data is now information.
+At that point, data becomes information.

 Types

 The "classic" view of Information systems found in textbooks in the 1980s was a pyramid of systems that reflected the hierarchy of the organization, usually transaction processing systems at the bottom of the pyramid, followed by management information systems, decision support systems, and ending with executive information systems at the top.
 Although the pyramid model remains useful since it was first formulated, a number of new technologies have been developed and new categories of information systems have emerged, some of which no longer fit easily into the original pyramid model.

 Some examples of such systems are: